BladeRavinger/Satisfactory-Discord-Hub/README.md

 	`$InstallRoot$/FactoryGame/Certificates/*`

 Placing the Certificate and private key in this directory should allow Satisfactory to use it with the API.

+You will also need to make a copy of servers.json and fill in the info with your Server Name, IP:PORT and API Token.
+Without this info, the bot does not know how to communicate with your server.

+	cp servers.json.example

 # Launching